eventflow/EventFlow/MIGRATION_GUIDE.md

 - Since there is no change to the underlying storage, creating a release that only has EventFlow upgraded is highly recommended.
-This enables easy rollback if you encounter unexpected problems
+This enables easy rollback if you encounter unexpected problems.
+Do note that rollback is not guaranteed to work safely, but *should* work.
+Please test it before proceeding with an upgrade
 - Since the `IEventUpgrader<,>` has changed significantly, consider using the new base class `EventUpgraderNonAsync` in any existing upgraders.
 It provides an `abstract` method with the same signature as the old interface that can be